[Back to DIY STR instructions]

 Quarter Ring Handles

-The handles are attached to the cambuckles with a set of simple cow hitch knots.
-Fold the webbing loop in half along it’s length (you might try taping or sewing it down first if you find that difficult to do) and push the loop through the hole in the cambuckle before sinching down.
+The handles are attached to the cam buckles with a set of simple cow hitch knots.
+Fold the webbing loop in half along it’s length (you might try taping or sewing it down first if you find that difficult to do) and push the loop through the hole in the cam buckle before cinching down.
 Repeat with the other loop end.

 Finished quarter rings hung from a sturdy anchor.
 The curved surface won’t spin, making these handles ideal for beginners and high-resistance exercises like pull-ups and dips.